aukaurea/Markdown-Samples/bootcamp-coding-pattern-assignment-markdown.md

 ### AESCIS Running Video (must)
 - Video shows that AESCIS runs properly with new pattern.
 Show from generate UI, record full video.
+- Application console output from the demonstration video should be attached

 ### Demonstration Video (must)
-- Demonstractoipo video means how it works, actual working video (link to googledrive)
+- Demonstraction video means how it works, actual working video (link to googledrive)
 - Video should not be related to the coding but the feature.
 - Make sure to include all the testcases example in the video.
+- Application console output from the demonstration video should be attached

 ### Remotecamp IC Check List.
 Check yourself.
 - [ ] Demonstration video added from google drive.